the “oh shit” moment

 Over the years, I’ve watched riders struggle just to stay balanced on horseback just riding around the arenas.
 Then, if or when something bad happens, even it’s just a bad step, a rider either clicks to a positive or negative thought.
 The positive mindset should go something like… okay, let’s gather ourselves together.

 The oh shit look is obviously a negative reaction.
 The athlete has held onto bad vibes from previous events in the saddle.
 Maybe it was a very bad fall but the mental struggle is at this moment and that compounds the problem.

 A horse feels a rider’s negative reaction to the scary situation immediately after being scared themselves.
-There’s no real way to hide a rider can hide it.
+There’s no real way a rider can hind insecurity in their balance or stability from their horse.
 Our best defense is that we create a stability point for ourselves to get security on the horse, this is through the seat.

 Develop your seat by increasing strength in the pelvis and lower core.
 Doing squats or burpees will get your legs more fit but equestrians need balance training.
 Use various pieces of equipment to help you gain better lower core balance and make sure that your are doing these fun exercises weekly to stay fit for riding horses.